Skip to main content

 Degree programmes

-Åland University of Applied Sciences offers seven degree programmes in Swedish.
+Åland University of Applied Sciences offers eight bachelor’s degree programmes in Swedish and one master degree programme in English.

 The programmes offered at Åland University of Applied Sciences provide the theoretical and practical knowledge required to carry out advanced tasks in working life, both independently and in teamwork settings.